Taylor Swift announces new album, 'Tortured Poets Department' at 2024 Grammy Awards

 “I know that the way that the Recording Academy voted is a direct reflection of the passion of the fans,” she said in her speech.
 “So I want to say thank you to the fans by telling you a secret that I’ve been keeping from you for the last two years which is that my brand new album comes out April 19.
 It’s called ‘The Tortured Poets Department.’
 I'm gonna go and post the cover right now backstage.”

+It was just one of several standount moments from Sunday's show, broadcast live from Cypto.com Arena in downtown Los Angeles.

-Karol G made Grammy history Sunday by becoming the first female performer to win best música urbana album.
-She took home the honor for her blockbuster "Mañana Será Bonito" record, which was presented to her by Christina Aguilera and Maluma.
+Karol G made Grammy history Sunday by becoming the first female performer to win best música urbana album for her blockbuster "Mañana Será Bonito" record.

 “This is my first time at the Grammys,” she told the audience in English.
 “And this is my first time holding my own Grammy.”